-There comes a time after a tragedy where you take your personal inventory and try to make yourself some sort of normalcy amongst the chaos.
-Eventually, I began to think about our upcoming plans.
-Sharon and I had an upcoming trip to visit a group of friends from the NJ/NY area that we’d been planning for months.
+There comes a time after a tragedy where you take personal inventory and try to create some normalcy amongst the chaos.
+When the horrifying events of 9/11 happened, I began to think about our upcoming plans.
+Sharon and I had a trip to visit a group of friends from the NJ/NY area that we’d been planning for months.
 Almost all of the people present would be a part of our wedding which, at the time, was only a few months away.
-I’d also have time to visit my parents, whom I’d missed greatly.
-It was only 8 months since I’d made the big move to Florida.
+I’d also have time to visit my parents, who I’d missed greatly.
+It was only eight months since I’d made the big move to Florida.

 Our flight from Tampa to Newark was scheduled for September 30, 2001.
 Fortunately, air space had reopened on September 13th, with most flight schedules getting back to normal by the 15th.
 Still, the question we were asking ourselves was, “Should we still go?”

-The attacks happened less than three weeks before.
-The pile was still on fire with smoke billowing up from Lower Manhattan.
+The attacks had happened less than three weeks before.
+The pile was still on fire, with smoke billowing up from Lower Manhattan.
 There were so many reasons we could have canceled the trip.
-We didn’t feel totally safe about flying, particularly into Newark.
-We knew things would be tense as everyone at the place we were going to would still be in shock.
+We didn’t feel safe about flying, particularly into Newark.
+We knew things would be tense, as everyone at the place we were going to would still be in shock.
 Finally, we didn’t know if we were ready to go back to New York.

 There are some things about that trip that are stuck in my mind forever.

-There’s only one word I can use to describe what it was like to fly during the end of September 2001.
+There’s only one word I can use to describe what it was like to fly at the end of September 2001.

 Everyone was on edge, passengers and employees alike.
 No one could be trusted.
 I don’t remember much about the airport but I distinctly remember a moment on the plane.
 Let me say that the plane ride to Newark was the quietest trip ever.
-Everyone seemed to be sitting up straight, listening to the cabin crew’s announcements and most of all watching.
-Watching their fellow passengers.
+Everyone seemed to be sitting up straight, listening to the cabin crew’s announcements and most of all, watching.
+They were watching their fellow passengers.